Alan Trejo Player Props: Rockies vs. Diamondbacks

 Alan Trejo At The Plate

-- Trejo has gotten a hit in eight of 21 games this season (38.1%), with multiple hits twice.
+- This year, Trejo has recorded at least one hit in nine of 22 games (40.9%), and had multiple hits twice.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.